Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Your speech therapist can also help you to understand which options are covered by insurance, and which are not.

-To do this, your speech therapist will first complete a thorough speech and language assessment in order to evaluate your needs.
+To help you, your speech therapist will first complete a thorough speech and language assessment in order to evaluate your needs.

 They’ll consider: